SIRConceicao/N-ary-Corpora-Collection/README.md

 <h4>Motivation:</h4>

 Relation extraction (RE) is a task of text mining that aims to analyse the relations between the identified entities [1].
 N-ary relation extraction aims to extract relations from n entities.
 Currently, only few datasets are available for this type of RE.
-N-ary relation extraction can help to answer more specific questions such as :
+N-ary relation extraction can help to answer more specific questions such as:
 * given a mutation in a gene, which drug would it respond to, resulting in a gene-mutation-drug, ternary relation [2];
 * given a gene variation how does it impact drug response phenotype, a ternary relation of gene variation-drug-phenotype [3];
 * which type of drugs combinations will result in a positive effect [4];
-* given a specific mutation in a gene, how does it affects the reaction to the drug [5].
+* given a specific mutation in a gene, how does it affect the reaction to the drug [5].

 ## <a id="1_biomedical"></a> 1.
 Biomedical Datasets